 Different types of businesses require various solutions ranging from mobile device options to the ability to accept credit card payments online.

-Mobile solutions are becoming increasingly popular with popups, service professionals, and doorstep delivery services.
-They can use the typical method of swiping or dipping the card or also go the route of modern tap-to-pay or contactless payments.
+Mobile solutions are becoming increasingly popular with popups, service professionals, and doorstep delivery services, as they enable easy payment methods such as tap-to-pay and contactless in addition to more traditional methods like swiping and dipping the card.
 Essentially, swiping, dipping, and tapping are the three ways that customers can make in-person payments with a credit or debit card.

-Mobile apps can also be used by service professionals to accept credit card payments directly into their app accounts.
-They are also used by businesses that accept credit card payments via modern methods such as QR codes, which are unique to each merchant account.
+Field service professionals often use these solutions to accept credit card payments directly into their app accounts.
+They are also used by businesses that accept credit card payments via methods such as QR codes, which are unique to each merchant account.

 Entities Involved in Credit Card Processing

-Put simply, the cardholder who uses their debit or credit card to pay for the products or services.
+Put simply, this refers to the cardholder who uses their debit or credit card to pay for the products or services.

-The merchant bank that allows the business to receive money from card transactions and store these funds.
-Sometimes acquiring banks may also serve as the payment solutions provider that supply you with the required equipment/card readers and infrastructure to process credit card payments and deposit funds into your merchant account.
+This is the merchant bank that allows the business to receive money from card transactions and store these funds.
+Sometimes acquiring banks may also serve as the payment solutions provider that supplies you with the required equipment/card readers and infrastructure to process credit card payments and deposit funds into your merchant account.

-The cardholder’s bank or financial institution that issued their credit or debit card.
+This is the cardholder’s bank or the financial institution that issued their credit or debit card.

 This is the card network or card brand that powers the credit card for the cardholder.
-Examples such as Visa and MasterCard will help you remember what credit card networks do.
+Think: Visa, Mastercard, American Express, and Discover.

 The Role of Credit Card Associations in Payment Processing